 - Tool / Knife (optional): Lightweight Leatherman tool or SMALL knife.

-- Hiking Boots: Our packs will be heavy and we need the ankle support of a true backpacking boot.
+- Hiking boots: Our packs will be heavy and it’s important to use a boot with ankle support.
 Wear your boots as much as possible before the trip to break them in and prevent blisters!

 - Camp shoes: Something comfortable you can wear around camp.
-Sneakers, sandals, or crocs will work.
+Sneakers, crocs, etc. work fine.